typemytype/drawbot/docs/content/drawBotApp/drawBotPackage.rst

             ...

-The info plist dictionary can have the following optional keyword:
+The info plist dictionary can have the following keywords:

 * `name`: optional, default to <name>.drawBot
 * `version`: optional, default to 0.0, but advised to set